RishabhRD/popfix/README.md

 	{
 		n = {
-			['<CR>'] = action.close_selected,
+			['<C-q>'] = <lua-function>
 			['<C-n>'] = 'j'
 		},
 		i = {
-			['<C-c>'] = action.close_cancelled
+			['<C-c>'] = 'close-cancelled'
 		}
 	}

-Every keymap lua functions accepts popup buffer id as only argument.
-However, this is not a limitation as it is only needed to map desired parameters to buffer id using lua tables.
-A little coding trick would do the job.

-n represents normal mode mappings and i represents insert mode mappings.
-First mapping for normal mode maps a lua function ``action.close_selected`` to <CR>.
-However, second mapping of normal mode maps string j to <C-n> (i.e., map <C-n> to go down).
-This gives a lot flexibility while writing plugins.
+Any lua function or string can be provided as value

+Keymaps field replaces the default keymaps.
+(Default keymaps are used if this is not provided)

+### Additional keymaps [optional]

+These are also same type as keymaps.
+However, these are appended in keymaps list. i.e., After applying this resultant keymaps = original keymaps + additional keymaps

 ### Special actions

 Two special lua functions are shipped for easily managing lifetime of popup window.

-To use these actions, you need to import files:

-	local action = require'popfix.action'

-Provided actions are:
+These can be used to pass as keymapping value.

-- action.close_selected(popup_buf)
+- 'close-cancelled'
-- action.close_cancelled(popup_buf)
+- 'close-selected'

+close-cancelled closes the current preview with invoking close callback as cancelled.

-First action close popup as the current option is selected.
-Second action close popup as the current option is not selected.
+close-selected closes the current preview with invoking close callback as selected.

-### Callbacks
+### Callbacks [optional]

-API provides 3 callbacks on which plugins can react:
+API provides 2 callbacks on which plugins can react:

-- init callback
-- select callback
+- select callback [optional]
-- close callback
+- close callback  [optional]

-init callback is called after popup menu appears and loaded with data.

 select callback is called after selection change event occurs.
 (i.e., cursor moves to different line)